The Method of Strained Coordinates for Vibrations with Weak Unilateral Springs: Introduction

 \section{Introduction}

 For spring mass models, the presence of a small piecewise linear rigidity can model a small defect which implies unilateral reactions on the structure.
 So, the nonlinear and piecewise linear function $u_+=\max(0,u)$ plays a key role in this paper.
-For nondestructive testing we study a singular nonlinear effect for large time by asymptotic expansion of the vibrations.
+For nondestructive testing we study a non-smooth nonlinear effect for large time by asymptotic expansion of the vibrations.
 New features and comparisons with classical cases of smooth perturbations are given, for instance, with the classical Duffing equation: $ \ddot{u}+u +\eps u^3=0$ and the non classical case: $ \ddot{u}+u +\eps u_+=0$.
-Indeed, piecewise linearity is singular: nonlinear and Lipschitz but not differentiable.
+Indeed, piecewise linearity is non-smooth: nonlinear and Lipschitz but not differentiable.
 We give some new results to validate such asymptotic expansions.
 Furthermore, these tools are also valid for a more general non linearity.
 A nonlinear crack approach for elastic waves can be found in \cite{JuLoA}.
-Another approach in the framework of non-smooth analysis can be found in \cite{Att,Cla,PaoSch}. \\ For short time, a linearization procedure is enough to compute a good approximation.
+Another approach in the framework of non-smooth analysis can be found in \cite{Att,CHL,PaoSch}. \\ For short time, a linearization procedure is enough to compute a good approximation.
 But for large time, nonlinear cumulative effects drastically alter the nature of the solution.
 We will consider the classical method of strained coordinates to compute asymptotic expansions.
 The idea goes further back to Stokes, who in 1847 calculated periodic solutions for a weakly nonlinear wave propagation problem, see \cite{KC68,KC96,Mi,Nayfeh} for more details and references therein.
 Subsequent authors have generally referred to this as the Poincar\'e method or the Lindstedt method.
-It is a simple and efficient method which gives us approximate nonlinear normal modes with $1$ or more degrees of freedom. \\ In section \ref{s1dof} we present the method on an explicit case with an internal Lipschitz force.
+It is a simple and efficient method which gives us approximate nonlinear normal modes with $1$ or more degrees of freedom. \\ Lindstedt-Poincar\'e method has been already used in \cite{Ves} to study NNM of a piecewise linear system with two degrees of freedom.
+Here the non linearity is somewhat more general.
+We consider $N$ dimensional systems.
+Moreover we prove rigorously the validity of the expansion.
+On the other hand \cite{Ves} addresses other very interesting open problems such as: bifurcation of solutions, higher order expansions, stability of solutions. \\ In section \ref{s1dof} we present the method on an explicit case with an internal Lipschitz force.
 We focus on an equation with one degree of freedom with expansions valid for time of order $\eps^{-1}$ or, more surprisingly, $ \eps^{-1/2}$ for a degenerate contact. \\ Section \ref{sexp+} contains a tool to expand $(u+\eps v)_+$ and some accurate estimate for the remainder.
 This is a new key point to validate the method of strained coordinates with unilateral contact. \\ In Section \ref{sNdof}, we extend previous results to systems with $N$ degrees of freedom, first, with the same accuracy for approximate nonlinear normal modes, then, with less accuracy with all modes.
-We check numerically these results and present a purely numerical algorithm to compute ``Non linear normal Modes'' (NNM) in the sense of Rosenberg \cite{Rosenberg}; see \cite{ABBC06} for two methods for the computation of NNM; see \cite{JPS} for a computation of non linear normal mode with unilateral contact and \cite{nnm-kpgv} for a synthesis on non linear normal modes; this algorithm provides results close to the asymptotic expansions but enables to compute NNM even when $\epsilon$ becomes larger. \\ In Section \ref{scos}, we briefly explain why we only perform expansions with even periodic functions to compute the nonlinear frequency shift. \\ Section \ref{sA} is an appendix containing some technical proofs and results.
+We check numerically these results and present a purely numerical algorithm to compute ``Non linear normal Modes'' (NNM) in the sense of Rosenberg \cite{Rosenberg}; see \cite{ABBC06} for two methods for the computation of NNM; see \cite{JPS} for a computation of non linear normal mode with unilateral contact and \cite{nnm-kpgv} for a synthesis on non linear normal modes; this algorithm provides results close to the asymptotic expansions but enables to compute NNM even when $\eps$ becomes larger. \\ In Section \ref{scos}, we briefly explain why we only perform expansions with even periodic functions to compute the nonlinear frequency shift. \\ Section \ref{sA} is an appendix containing some technical proofs and results.